jupyter-book/jupyter-book/docs/content/citations.md

 ### Selecting your reference style

 You can also optionally customize the style of your references.
-By default, the references are displayed in the `alpha` style.
+By default, references are displayed in the `alpha` style.
 Other currently supported styles include `plain`, `unsrt`, and `unsrtalpha`.
 These styles create the following bibliography formatting: